martinostlund/syllabus/examinations/examination01/essay.md

 ## Hand-in instructions
 * The essay should be written in Swedish or English
 * The format should be pdf
-* The essay should be send as an e-mail to john.haggerud.LNU@analys.urkund.se ( the essay will go through URKUND to check against plagiarism)
+* The essay should be send as an e-mail to martin.ostlund.LNU@analys.urkund.se ( the essay will go through URKUND to check against plagiarism)

 ## Subjects to choose from
 In this assignment you will get a few subjects to choose from that is connected to the web and web science area.
 Each area can include different framing of a question - Chose to focus on one!